joelsita/project-two/README.md

    ![score](assets/images/scores.png)
 # Testing:
 ## Features Testing
-All th feaures of the website have been tested to make sure it working as designed.
+All the features of the website have been tested to make sure it working as designed.

 <table>
   <thead>